DiSantoz/quiz-me/README.md

 ![alt text](./assets/images/initial.png "Enter your initial and earn bragging rights!")

-Users can then click on the highscore button in the beginning of the quiz to view their past scores!
+Users can then click on the high score button in the beginning of the quiz to view their past scores!

 ## License